ibm-cloud-docs/containers/cs_cluster_update.md

     {: pre}

 <br />

 ## Updating managed add-ons
 {: #addons}

 Managed {{site.data.keyword.containerlong_notm}} add-ons are an easy way to enhance your cluster with open-source capabilities, such as Istio or Knative.
-The version of the open-source tool that you add to your cluster is tested by IBM and approved to be used in {{site.data.keyword.containerlong_notm}}.
+The version of the open-source tool that you add to your cluster is tested by IBM and approved for use in {{site.data.keyword.containerlong_notm}}.
 To update managed add-ons that you enabled in your cluster to the latest versions, see [Updating managed add-ons](/docs/containers?topic=containers-managed-addons#updating-managed-add-ons).